tzler/server_side_psych/experiment_setup/integration_demo/README.md

 </head>
 ```

-Because app.js is running in the same folder as index.html, use direct the client to the current working directory with `./socket.io/socket.io.js`, but could also move up the directory using `../socket.io/socket.io.js`, etc.
+Because app.js is running in the same folder as index.html, we direct the client to the current working directory with `./socket.io/socket.io.js`, but could also move up the directory using `../socket.io/socket.io.js`, etc.

-Next, we connect to a node socket with our client side javascript.
-Most commonly this would be done in functions.js, as we have (`functions.js:1`) or within the `<script>` tag in your html file:
+Next, we just need one line of code to connect this node-based socket to client side javascript.
+You can do this as we have in `functions.js:1` or within the `<script>` tag in your html file:

 ```
 socket = io.connect();
 ```

-Now we can connect this node process with a client side function in javascript (`functions.js:2-4`):
+Now we can create a function to we can use in javascript that will call this node process (`functions.js:2-4`):

 ```
 save_trial_to_database = function(trial_data){